-While it’s important to keep dirt and debris from the interior of your tent, it’s equally important to keep the exterior clean.
+It’s equally important to keep the outside of your tent clean.
 If your tent gets dirty or muddy on a trip, wash it with a garden hose at a gentle pressure.
 If you need to, use a sponge or brush to clean it.
 Avoid using powerful household cleaners or soaps, as these can damage tent materials.
 Once it’s clean, let it dry thoroughly before packing and storing it.

 Roll, don’t fold

 This is a big one.
 Folding a tent or fly on the same creases risks creating permanent lines over time.
 Creasing can negatively affect waterproofing and the durability of fabric coatings.
 Instead, carefully roll or gently stuff your tent into its sack.
 If you must fold a tent, be sure to fold it differently each time you pack it, and try not to store it folded for long periods of time.

 Over time, even the most well-kept tent will need a bit of maintenance.
 Take a look when you bring it home after a camping season to see if it needs any tweaks or fixes.

 Most tents include a pole repair sleeve so you can make a quick repair while you’re outdoors.
 Missing a repair sleeve?
 Cut open an aluminum can to make an impromptu sleeve.
 Roll it tightly around the break and tape it in place – just make sure all sharp edges are covered.
 When you get home, you can make a more permanent fix.